bugbutcherr/siri-spotify-dictation/README.md

    cd spotify-voice-shortcut

 2. install dependencies:
-   pip3 install spotipy
+   pip3 install -r requirements.txt
+   if thats not working just type "pip3 install spotipy" in the terminal

-3. Fill in your client_id, client_secret, and redirect_uri in iplay_song.py.
+4. Fill in your client_id, client_secret, and redirect_uri in iplay_song.py.(you get this in the spotify developer)

-4. Create a Shortcut in macOS:
+5. Create a Shortcut in macOS:

 Dictate Text

 Run Shell Script:

-python3 /path/to/play_song.py "[Dictated Text]"
+python3 /path/to/iplay_song.py "[Dictated Text]"

-Or you could just click this link -> https://www.icloud.com/shortcuts/0ee765398e684f18b39583c4d6d32402
+Or you could just click this link -> https://www.icloud.com/shortcuts/0ee765398e684f18b39583c4d6d32402 (please note you need to add the folder in by yourself if youre using the link)

+Recommended Siri Phrase
+Name your Shortcut: “Music by Voice”
+This avoids Siri defaulting to Apple Music.

+Thank you this is my first time creating a repository I just want to help the community out if you guys have any advices or issues just reach out to me ill try to solve it ASAP🫶!!